 Are all electives at New York Presbyterian Hospital (NYPH)/Columbia University Medical Center?

-No, we have several different affiliated hospitals, including St. Lukes-Roosevelt and Harlem.
-Please pay careful attention to the course catalog, where electives are listed by site, or to the guide below:
+No, we have several different affiliated hospitals.
+Please pay careful attention to the OASIS catalog, where electives are listed by site, or to the guide below:

-- Electives ending in a P (for example UR01P Urology or OR01P Orthopaedics) take place at Columbia Presbyterian/Columbia University Medical Center OR the Allen Pavilion.
+- Electives ending in a P (for example UR01P Urology or OR01P Orthopaedics) take place at New York Presbyterian/Columbia University Medical Center OR the Allen Pavilion.
 The Allen Pavilion of Presbyterian Hospital is located at 5141 Broadway (near West 220th Street).
-It is not on the main Presbyterian Hospital site.

 - Electives ending in H (for example CR40H Cardiology or OP40H Ophthalmology) take place at Harlem Hospital.

 - Electives ending in S (for example, OB31S Ob/Gyn) take place at Stamford Hospital in Stamford, Connecticut.

 Please note that electives at Bassett Healthcare/Cooperstown, Northern Navajo Medical Center, Helen Hayes Hospital, Indian Health Service, St. Francis Hospital, and all international electives are not available to visiting students.

 Do you allow two or three week electives?

 No, all electives are at least 4 weeks in length.
 If alternate dates are arranged, the elective must be a minimum of 4weeks in length.

 Students are notified 6 to 8 weeks before the start of their desired month.
 We cannot notify you of a decision any earlier than this timeline.
 All offers are final.